sipwise/jenkins-job-builder/doc/source/installation.rst

 **url**
   The base URL for your Jenkins installation.

+**no_check_certificate**
+  Don't check the server certificate against the available certificate authorities.
+This is useful if your jenkins server has a self-signed or non-public known certificate and you have no option to install a global certificate.
+Should only be used if no other alternative available.
+Only takes effect if running with a Python version that supports disabling certificate check..

 **query_plugins_info**
   Whether to query the Jenkins instance for plugin info when a configuration file is provided.
 If a configuration file is not provided `jenkins-jobs` will